Kentucky legislature pushes $150 million parks plan

-Kentucky House Republicans want to borrow $150 million to fix up the state's park system.
+Republican lawmakers in Kentucky want to borrow $150 million to fix up the state's park system, starting with a $20 million infusion on July 1 amid what is expected to be a contentious race for governor.

-Rudy says it is part of a plan to borrow $150 million over the next three years for the state park system.
+The plan would cost taxpayers an extra $2.2 million in the fiscal year that begins July 1.
+The rest of the money would be paid back over about 20 years, according to committee chairman Steven Rudy.

-Taxpayers would pay the money back over about 20 years, starting with an extra $2.2 million in the fiscal year beginning July 1.
+Rudy said the plan is part of a larger proposal to borrow $150 million and spend it over the next three years to repair the state's park system.
+He said the request came from the administration of Republican Gov. Matt Bevin, who is one of three governors in the country up for re-election this year.

 Sign Up and Save